Pharmaceutical Lawsuits: Can you sue a Drug Company?

 - Wrongful Death

-Should I wait for a Recall to file a Medication Lawsuit?
+Should I wait for a Defective Drug Recall to file a Medication Lawsuit?

 The FDA investigates potentially dangerous drugs to determine whether their side effects outweigh their intended benefits.
 The FDA may order a manufacturer to add additional warnings to the labeling information of a drug or to recall a drug from the market.
 But many defective medicines are not subject to recalls and remain on the market.

-Do not delay in contacting an attorney if you believe you have been injured due to taking a dangerous medication.
+Do not delay in contacting a defective drug lawyer if you believe you have been injured due to taking a dangerous medication.
 The experienced drug injury lawyers at the Law Office of Cohen & Jaffe, LLP represent clients who have been injured by dangerous or defective drugs, whether or not the medications have been recalled.

 If you suspect that you may have been injured or harmed by a drug that has been recalled, act immediately.